 Each regular monthly DPiP event has space for 2-3 talks, each lasting around 15 minutes, with 5-10 minutes for questions.

-Anyone is welcome to speak about any subject relating to digital, from development and design to personal blogging, marketing, business etc. Just let us know if you’re interested in speaking.
+Anyone is welcome to speak about any subject relating to digital, from development and design to personal blogging, marketing, business etc. Just fill out the form below if you are interested.

 We do have a few rules though: